evilkost/local-copr/README.md

 - build docker image using command:

-    `docker build -t test_back`
+    `./rebuild.sh`

+- run `back` using script `./run_backend.sh`
 - `back` should be able to process builds

 Notes
 =====

 I was forced to disable SELinux on host, it prevented ssh connection from docker to host/builder VM.
 Troubleshooting tool was unable to generate semodule to allow such connection.
 If somebody has ideas how to fix it and re-enable SELinux please ping me.